noncent/jQuery.escapeHtml/README.markdown

 <h5>Introduction :</h5>

-jQuery.escapeHtml(), is a jQuery plugin that removes special character from user input and make them XSS safe.
+jQuery.escapeHtml(), is a jQuery plugin to remove html tag from user input and make them XSS safe.
 <br />
 <h5>Advantage of using jQuery.escapeHtml:</h5>

-The jQuery.escapeHtml method filters all html special character from client side so you have an extra side to avoid XSS attacks on your site.
+The jQuery.escapeHtml method is design to filter all html tag from client side, so you have an extra wall to avoid XSS attacks on your site via user input.

 <h5>How to Use jQuery.escapeHtml:</h5>

 <h6>Example :</h6>

-Just add below chunk of jQuery code on your page
+Just add below chunk of jQuery code on your html page.
 <pre>
 (function ($) {
     $.fn.escapeHtml = function () {